Built-in attributes

 This topic explains what LaunchDarkly's built-in attributes are and how to configure them.

 LaunchDarkly allows you to target contexts based on built-in attributes.
-To learn more, read Targeting rules.
+To learn more, read Target with flags.

 The built-in attributes are kind, key, name, and anonymous.
 Kind, key, and name attributes must be strings, and anonymous attributes must be booleans.
 You can define additional attributes for a context by passing in a name and value for each.